acend/helm-basics-training/content/en/docs/01.0/_index.md

 Every [release](https://github.com/helm/helm/releases) of Helm provides binary releases for a variety of OSes.
 These binary versions can be manually downloaded and installed.

-The latest v2 release v2.16.5 can be found at https://github.com/helm/helm/releases/tag/v2.16.5.
+In this lab, we use version v2.16.5 of Helm .The release can be found on [Github](https://github.com/helm/helm/releases/tag/v2.16.5).

 ## Task 1

-1. Download your desired version (https://get.helm.sh/helm-v2.16.5-linux-amd64.tar.gz)
+1. Download your desired version (e.g. for linux: https://get.helm.sh/helm-v2.16.5-linux-amd64.tar.gz)
 1. Unpack it (`tar -zxvf helm-v2.16.5-linux-amd64.tar.gz`)
 1. Find the helm binary in the unpacked directory and move it to its desired destination (e.g. `mv linux-amd64/helm /usr/local/bin/helm`)
   * The desired destination should be listed in your $PATH environment variable (`echo $PATH`)

-{{% alert title="Windows Users" color="warning" %}}
+{{% alert title="Warning: Windows Users" color="warning" %}}
 Please make sure to select the Windows version https://get.helm.sh/helm-v2.16.5-windows-amd64.zip.
 Put the binary into your working directory or make sure the directory containing the `helm.exe` binary is in your `Path` environment variable.
 {{% /alert %}}